-The senior credit facilities contains covenants that limit our ability to:
+The senior credit facilities contain covenants that limit our ability to:

-- -- incur additional debt (including subordinated debt) in excess of \$25 million; - -- repurchase in excess of \$15 million of our senior subordinated notes; - -- incur liens or other encumbrances; - -- merge, consolidate or sell substantially all our property or business; - -- sell assets, other than inventory; - -- make investments or acquisitions unless we meet financial tests and other requirements; - -- make cash dividends or repurchase capital stock in excess of \$50 million, less repurchases of up to \$15 million of our senior subordinated notes; - make capital expenditures; or - -- enter into a new line of business.
+- -- incur additional debt (including subordinated debt) in excess of \$25 million; - -- repurchase in excess of \$50 million of our capital stock and senior subordinated notes; - -- incur liens or other encumbrances; - merge, consolidate or sell substantially all our property or business; - -- sell assets, other than inventory; - -- make investments or acquisitions unless we meet financial tests and other requirements; - -- make capital expenditures; or - -- enter into a new line of business.

 The senior credit facilities require us to comply with several financial covenants, including a maximum leverage ratio, a minimum interest coverage ratio and a minimum fixed charge coverage ratio.
-At December 31, 2000, the maximum leverage ratio was 4.75:1, the minimum interest coverage ratio was 2.15:1, and the minimum fixed charge coverage ratio was 1.3:1.
-On that date our actual ratios were 2.38:1, 4.21:1 and 2.2:1.
+At March 31, 2001, the maximum leverage ratio was 4.75:1, the minimum interest coverage ratio was 2.15:1, and the minimum fixed charge coverage ratio was 1.3:1.
+On that date our actual ratios were 2.22:1, 4.44:1 and 2.22:1.